 Share-Based Compensation-We account for all share-based compensation arrangements using the fair value method.
 We recognize compensation expense using the straight-line method for service-based awards and the accelerated method for performance-based awards, and providing that the minimum amount of compensation recorded is equal to the vested portion of the award.
 We record the expense in the Consolidated Statements of Operations in the same manner in which the award recipients' salary costs are classified.
 For restricted stock awards, we use the closing stock price on the date of grant to estimate the fair value of the awards.
-We use the Black-Scholes option-pricing model to estimate the fair value of stock options with service and performance conditions, inclusive of assumptions for risk-free interest rates, dividends, expected terms and estimated volatility.
-We use the Monte Carlo Simulation analysis to estimate the fair value of stock options and awards with market conditions, inclusive of assumptions for risk free interest rates, expected term, expected volatility and the target price.
+For restricted stock units with both service and performance conditions, this grant-date fair value is also impacted by the number of units that are expected to vest during the performance period and is adjusted through the related stock-based compensation expense at each reporting period based on the probability of achievement of that performance condition.
+If we determine that an award is unlikely to vest, any previously recorded stock-based compensation expense is reversed in the period of that determination.
+We use the Monte Carlo Simulation analysis to estimate the fair value of restricted stock units and stock options with market conditions, inclusive of assumptions for risk free interest rates, expected term, expected volatility and the target price.
 We derive the risk-free interest rate assumption from the U.S. Treasury's rates for U.S. Treasury zero-coupon bonds with maturities similar to the expected term of the award being valued.
 We base the assumed dividend yield on our expectation of not paying dividends in the foreseeable future.
 We calculate the weighted-average expected term of the options using historical data.
 In addition, we calculate our estimated volatility using our historical stock price volatility data.
-We account for forfeitures when they occur.
+We use the Black-Scholes option-pricing model to estimate the fair value of stock options with service and performance conditions, inclusive of assumptions for ris

 Share-based awards that are settled in cash are recorded as liabilities.
-The measurement of the liability and compensation cost for these awards is based on the fair value of the award as of each period end date, which is equivalent to the closing price of a share of our common stock on the period end date multiplied by the number of units earned, and is recorded in operating income over the award's vesting peri
+The measurement of the liability and compensation cost for these awards is based on the fair value of the award as of each period end date, which is equivalent to the closing price of a share of our common stock on the period end date multiplied by the number of units earned, and is recorded in operating income over the award's vesting period.
+Changes in our payment obligation prior to the settlement date of a stock-based award are recorded as compensation expense in operating income in the period of the change.
+The final payment amount for such awards is established on the date of vesting.